timklapdor/heart-soul-machine/src/blog/2024-01-January.md

 Based on what I've been watching, reading and listening to I'd recommend the following:

 #### Watch
-- **Once Upon a Time in Northern Ireland**|Once Upon a Time in Northern Ireland]]** - A harrowing documentary told through historical footage and interviews.
+- **Once Upon a Time in Northern Ireland** - A harrowing documentary told through historical footage and interviews.
 It reminded me of lunchtimes I had while working up in the north of Ireland and living in Derry.
 - A [fascinating video](https://youtu.be/z7DuvWVazpk) on Australian vowel sounds.
 A lot of the technical stuff is over my head, but I love that you can accurately describe these very nuanced aspects of language and sound.
 - Binged on **The Bear** S01 and S02.
 It's an interesting mix of themes and vibes, it has a 'feel good' tone while dealing with really traumatic themes.
 - **Beef** – Interesting story, great characters and premise.
 I loved the final episode.